theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-07_instructions.md

 2. Click on **Launch Workspace**

-3. Find the **user settings** in the Lower left corner of your Databricks workspace.
+3. Find the **user settings** in the Upper right corner of your Databricks workspace.

 4. Click **User Settings**.